The Master of Education in Education: Special Education (K-12) is for earning initial licensure in teaching Special Education K-12.

 Licensure and Field Placement Requirements

-To be eligible for a provisional teaching license for Special Education K-12 in Arkansas, students enrolled in the program must meet the following criteria:
+To be eligible for a provisional teaching license for Special Education K-12 in Arkansas, students must meet the following criteria:

 - Be fully admitted to the UA Little Rock Graduate School and in good standing in an educational program of study.

-- Continually be taking classes in their program of study.
+- Continually take classes in their program of study

 - Submit required entrance exam scores in reading, writing, and math.